 Usually people don’t think about texture when they are designing a room, but it is often what adds excitement and a sense of the unexpected.
 Texture does not only add different senses of touch, it also adds visual weight.
-Accent with the feel of the natural edge of wood as well as some bark texture with the Rustic Slab Wood End Table with Live Edge.
-Reclaimed wood also offers unique textures from the years of outdoor wear and tear on the wood, like shown here in the Grove Reclaimed Barn Wood Sofa Table.
+Accent with the feel of the natural edge of wood as well as some bark texture with the Live Edge End Table with Steel T Base.
+Reclaimed wood also offers unique textures from the years of outdoor wear and tear on the wood, like shown here in the Reclaimed Wood Imperial Sofa Table.
 The feel of naturally aged, truly reclaimed wood cannot the imitated.

 Pop of Color

 There is a reason why people are often drawn to neutral colors.
 The eye doesn’t tire of them as much as bright colors.
 But bright colors can add a sense of whimsy and flair to a room.
 Accent tables are a smart way to add a pop of color into a neutral room that is not overpowering and keeps a sense of calm along with some fun.
-Red, like shown in the Springfield End Table, is a color that always stands out in a crowd and also matches well with black and browns.
-A cool pastel color, like the blue used on the Classic Shaker Square Coffee Table, adds a sunny mood to a room.
+Red is a color that always stands out in a crowd and also matches well with black and browns.
+A cool color, like those used on the Pine Wood Cottage End Table with Drawer adds a sunny mood to a room.

 Pattern is having a comeback in interior design.
 Even patterned wallpaper is seeing a revival.
 Without the ability to edit, though, pattern can get out of control.
 One way to bring unique patterns into a room without turning it into an eyesore is with accent tables.
-Whatever your taste, there are many patterns to choose from, whether it’s the curved patterns in the legs of the Jefferson End Table or Marriot Small End Table or the combination of square edges and oval curves in the Sedona Sofa Table.
+Whatever your taste, there are many patterns to choose from, whether it’s the curved patterns in the legs of the Old Classic Sleigh Open End Table or the combination of square edges and oval curves in the Coventry Sofa Table.

-Lines can serve many functions in a room and the kinds of lines you choose to add to your design may depend on your goals.
-Long vertical lines, like in the Live Edge Sofa Table with Steel T Base, lift the eye upward and can make things appear taller.
-Zigzag lines, like used in the Soho End Table with Live Edge, add excitement and life to a room.
-Thick bold lines, shown here in the Sequoia Coffee Table, add grounding and a sense of balance to a space.
+Lines can serve many functions in a room, and the kinds of lines you choose to add to your design may depend on your goals.
+Long vertical lines, like in the Amish Omni Sofa Table, lift the eye upward and can make things appear taller.

 Mix and Match Designs

 Mixing up designs and styles is often suggested as a way to add the unexpected to a room.
 But, honestly, most people can’t pull it off without the room looking like all of the leftover furniture from the rest of the house was thrown into one space.
 Sidestep those mistakes all together by letting one or two pieces of furniture do it all for you.
-Mix wood types and stain colors, like shown in the Newport Coffee Table.
+Mix wood types and stain colors, like shown in the Amish Christy Round End Table.
 Or mix up delicate steel with a thick slab of wood, like in the Urban Reclaimed Hairpin Coffee Table.

 Probably some people turned up their noses when they read, Go Glam.
 Adding glamorous accents (that may also be a little kitschy or over-the-top) is not for everyone but it will certainly catch the eye and make a statement.
-If you are the kind of person who likes the unique and stand-out pieces, the Handforth Coffee Table may be for you.
-If your sense of glamour is more traditional, Queen Anne style furniture, like this Sofa Table, can add elegance to a room while still staying classic.
+If you are the kind of person who likes the unique and stand-out pieces, the Amish Hand Forged Buckingham Iron Table may be for you.

 Bring the Outdoors In